ingydotnet/git-subrepo/doc/intro-to-subrepo.md

 submodule and subtree, I'll start by giving a quick intro to the subrepo command.

-Let's say that you have a project repo on called 'freebird' and you want to have it include 2 other external repos, 'lynyrd' and 'skynyrd'.
-You would do the following:
+Let's say that you have a project repo called 'freebird' and you want to have it include 2 other external repos, 'lynyrd' and 'skynyrd'.
+You would do the
+following:

     git clone git@github.com/you/freebird
     cd freebird